 Health Care Insurance

-The Patient Protection and Affordable Care Act (ACA) was enacted by Congress so more Americans could get, afford and keep their health care benefits.
-It was intended to put consumers in charge of their own health care.
+The Patient Protection and Affordable Care Act (ACA) was enacted by Congress in March 2010 so more Americans could get, afford and keep their health care benefits.

-The ACA preserves accessible and affordable health insurance as both a right and an obligation for most Americans – and requires employers and health insurers to provide certain minimum essential benefits, which include:
+The ACA preserves accessible and affordable health insurance as both a right and an obligation for most Americans – and requires employers and health insurers to provide certain minimum essential benefits:

 - Preventive Care